2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 But they want a $500k loan pre-approval.

-When that happens.
+If that happens.

-Hell, I've played this game many times.
+Hell, I've used it many times.

 It involves asking your loan officer "what if" questions.